Isotarge/dk64-tag-anywhere/README.md

 It takes a village to free a kong.

 ## Controls
-- D-Pad Left to tag backwards
+- D-Pad Left to tag backwards through the kong rotation
-- D-Pad Right or L Button to tag forwards
+- D-Pad Right or L Button to tag forwards through the kong rotation

+DK -> Diddy -> Lanky -> Tiny -> Chunky

+We have put significant time and effort into ensuring that you can not tag in situations that would cause softlocks or crashes.
+If you hear a "denied" sound when attempting to tag, it means tagging has been temporarily disabled for that reason.

 ## Features
-The mystery menu options are unlocked without capturing banana fairies for your convenience.
+- Mystery menu options are unlocked without capturing banana fairies for your convenience.

-This patch includes two modes, toggled by the Story Skip option in the options menu.
+- This patch includes two modes, toggled by the Story Skip option in the options menu.
+  - Story Skip off is intended for casual players.
+  - Story Skip on is intended for speedrunners to set new personal bests on [this leaderboard](https://www.speedrun.com/dk64ce#Tag_Anywhere).

-The Story Skip setting will be remembered through resets.
+- The Story Skip setting will be remembered through resets.

 ### Story Skip Off
 - [x] Only DK unlocked from start, but you can tag anywhere once other kongs are unlocked
+- [x] No other changes to gameplay

 ### Story Skip On
-- [x] All kongs unlocked from beginning
+- [x] All kongs are unlocked from beginning and can immediately be tagged anywhere
+- [x] All moves, guns, simian slam, shockwave, and camera unlocked from the start
 - [x] Golden Banana dances skipped
 - [x] All first time text skipped from beginning
-- [x] All moves, guns, camera, unlocked from the start
 - [x] Training barrels completed
 - [x] File starts in in DK Isles rather than Training Grounds
 - [x] K. Lumsy cutscenes compressed